diamonddelt/aws-solutions-architect-associate-prep/elb/notes.md

 1. Remember the three types of load balancers: `Classic (Elastic), Application, and Network`
 2. A `504 error means gateway timeout`, and the problem is at the web app, web server, or database.
 The `application stops responding within the load balancer's idle timeout period`
 3. If you need the `IPv4 address of the end user`, use the `X-Forwarded-For` header
+4. Once an EC2 instance is `out of service`, the load balancer will `automatically stop sending traffic` to it
+5. `Amazon manages the public IP address of the load balancers`, so you only ever disseminate the DNS name
+6. Instances monitored by ELB are considered `InService` or `OutofService`